Tactical shooter: Decline and resurgence

-By the late 2000s, arcade-style casual shooters such as Call of Duty 4: Modern Warfare (2007) began to prove more popular than classic-style shooters such as Quake and Unreal, although the field of true tactical shooters was largely neglected by developers since the mid-to-late 2000s.
+By the late 2000s, casual military shooters such as Call of Duty 4: Modern Warfare (2007) began to prove more popular than classic-style shooters such as Quake and Unreal, although the field of true tactical shooters was largely neglected by developers since the mid-to-late 2000s.
 At that point, most tactical shooter franchises such as SWAT and SOCOM were discontinued, while developers such as Red Storm and Sierra went defunct or were absorbed by larger companies.

 Traditionally tactical shooter series like Rainbow Six and Ghost Recon drifted away from tactical realism towards cinematic action-centered themes, as can be witnessed by contemporary Rainbow Six sequels, which completely do away with the series' pre-action planning stage (last seen in 2003's Rainbow Six 3: Raven Shield) and the series' established counterterrorism setting as of Rainbow Six Siege (2015, in updates released later) and Rainbow Six Extraction (2022); and the futuristic settings of Ghost Recon: Future Soldier (2012), which features invisibility cloaks and shoulder-mounted anti-tank rockets.
 Even the Spec Ops series, which began as a brutally realistic, almost impenetrably-so, tactical shooter, was transformed into a more cinematic story-focused generic third-person shooter.

 In the 2010s, the tactical shooter genre underwent a significant resurgence, propelled by the successful releases of Arma 3 (2013), Insurgency (2014), and Squad (2015) early in the decade.
 This revival gained further traction with later titles, including Rising Storm 2: Vietnam (2017), Insurgency: Sandstorm (2018), and Ready or Not (2021), which reinvigorated the genre through the late 2010s and early 2020s.
-Further examples into the 2020s include Bohemia Interactive's Arma 4, announced in early 2025 with a planned release in 2027, and Bellum (2025), developed by Astarte Industries with a team comprising former developers from Arma, Squad, and Ready or Not.
+Further examples into the 2020s include Gray Zone Warfare (2024), Bohemia Interactive's Arma 4, announced in early 2025 with a planned release in 2027, and Bellum (2025), developed by Astarte Industries with a team comprising former developers from Arma, Squad, and Ready or Not.
 Tactical shooters continue to sustain a dedicated fanbase, primarily driven by indie developers who emphasize the genre's focus on strategic gameplay and realism.

 Outside typical tactical shooters, the game mechanics and realistic simulations of the genre have also been used in battle royale games, extraction shooters, and esports-centric games.
 However, as few of them feature the game design staples of tactical shooters (such as strategic planning, squad-level tactics, slow-paced gameplay, and a realistic premise), they are usually not considered as such.
 Casual games like Rainbow Six Siege and Battlefield V have also demonstrated "back to roots" philosophies, such as the removal of regenerative health and "3D spotting" in the latter.

 Tactical shooters have also been released as virtual reality games, such as Hot Dogs, Horseshoes & Hand Grenades, Pavlov VR, Onward, and Breachers VR.